WVURAIL/dspira/labs/04/README.md

 ![audio to sink](img/audiotosink.png)

 Once ready, let's play the C-Major chord.
 It is the C (= 261.63Hz) , E (= 329.63Hz) and G (= 392Hz).
 Notice that the frequency spectrum shows more than just the three fundamental frequencies.
 They show the harmonics of the three frequencies mentioned above!
 Recall from Fourier series , these harmonics including the fundamental frequencies when added together makes the waveform that forms the music note.
-The amplitudes of these harmonics for the same note is different for different instruments because the "timber" i.e. the waveform produced by every instrument is different!
+The amplitudes of these harmonics for the same note is different for different instruments because the "timbre" i.e. the waveform produced by every instrument is different!

 Now let us extract just the fundamental frequencies by implementing low pass filters to have: